The influence of Pythagoras in mathematics and philosophy remains strong today, as do the mysteries surrounding the great Greek philosopher.

 Unlike in philosophical schools of the time, many of Pythagoras’ students were women.

 It is said that at the entrance of the school the Pythagoreans had engraved the saying “ΜΗΔΕΙΣ ΑΓΕΩΜΕΤΡΗΤΟΣ ΕΙΔΙΣΙΤΩ”, which meant that no person who does not measure things by earthly measures should enter.

 The three basic criteria for Pythagoras to accept someone in his school were wisdom, justice and bravery.
 He imposed a strict examination on those young people who asked him to become members of the school.

-He interrogated them to learn how they treat their parents and friends, and even observed them in every detail, including their demeanor, their gait, their unnecessary speech, their silence, and even the way they laugh.
+He interrogated them to learn how they treated their parents and friends, and even observed them in every detail, including their demeanor, their gait, their unnecessary speech, their silence, and even the way they laughed.

 Pythagoras is considered to have coined the words “philosophy” (love of wisdom) and “mathematics” (what is learned), trying to describe the spiritual nature of his school.